skrey/yellow-extensions/source/command/README.md

 ## How to build a static cache

 You can build a static cache at the command line.
-Usually a page is first generated and then delivered to the browser.
-With a static cache files are directly delivered to the browser, which speeds up your website.
+Usually a page is first generated and then delivered to the web browser.
+With a static cache files are directly delivered to the web browser, which speeds up your website.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php build cache`, you can optionally add a location.
 Build a new cache when needed.
 To clean the cache type: `php yellow.php clean cache`.

 If you don't want that a page is built, set `Build: exclude` in the [page settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings-page) at the top of a page.